craigbarnes/dte/docs/dterc.md

 Paste text previously copied by the `copy` or `cut` commands.

 `-c`
-:   Paste at the cursor position
+:   Paste at the cursor position, even when the text was copied as
+    a whole-line selection (where the usual default is to paste at the start of the next line)

 ### **undo**